Constance Naden: Philosophy

-Writing career and adult life
+Naden published a number of essays defending this view, in the Journal of Science, Knowledge, The Agnostic Annual and other periodicals.
+She used such signatures as "C.N.", "C.A." and "Constance Arden".

+Naden was interested in Herbert Spencer's concept of a unifying philosophy explaining the universe through the principles of evolution.
+In his work The Social Organism (1860), Spencer compared society to a living organism and argued that, just as biological organisms evolve through natural selection, society evolves and increases in complexity.

+Poetic writing

 In 1881, Naden published her first volume of poetry Songs and Sonnets of Springtime.
 This is a diverse collection, and her sonnet sequence that describes the changing of the seasons is particularly notable.

-In 1885 she won the "Paxton prize" for an essay upon the geology of the district.
-She published a second volume of poetry A Modern Apostle, the Elixir of Life, the Story of Clarice, and other Poems in 1887.
-In this volume appear her best known poems, the 'Evolutional Erotics', which are written from a comic anthropological perspective about human relationships, using Darwin's theory of sexual selection as a basis.
-She also wrote in the Journal of Science, Knowledge, The Agnostic Annual and other periodicals.
-She authored many of her scientific and philosophical essays under the signatures of CN, CA and Constance Arden.
+Later life

-Also in 1887, she won the "Heslop" gold medal for her essay, Induction and Deduction.
-Her grandmother Woodhill died on 21 June 1887 and she inherited a considerable fortune, which allowed her to travel to Constantinople (Istanbul), Palestine, India, and Egypt with her friend the educationalist and campaigner for women's right to higher education, Madeline Daniell.
-While in India she became interested in its society, particularly regarding equality and the position of women.
+Naden's grandmother Woodhill died on 21 June 1887 and she inherited a considerable fortune, which allowed her to travel to Constantinople (Istanbul), Palestine, India, and Egypt with her friend the educationalist and campaigner for women's right to higher education, Madeline Daniell.

 She returned to England in June 1888 and bought a house on Park Street, Grosvenor Square, which she shared with Daniell.
 She raised funding to allow Indian women to study medicine and became a member of the National Indian Association.
 She joined the Aristotelian Society, endeavoured to form a Spencer society, and belonged to various societies of benevolent aims.
 On 22 October 1889 she delivered an address upon Mr. Herbert Spencer's Principles of Sociology to the sociological section at Mason College.
 She also spoke about the need for women's suffrage at public events, as recorded by reports in the Women's Penny Paper.